Fantasy basketball tips and projections for Monday

 What you need to know for Monday's games

-Tyrese Maxey produced a 50-point opus for the Philadelphia 76ers in a win over the Indiana Pacers.
-Philadelphia played without Kelly Oubre Jr., who was struck by a vehicle Saturday evening and is being evaluated for a fractured rib.
+We start in South Philly with Tyrese Maxey producing a 50-point opus for the Philadelphia 76ers in a win over the Indiana Pacers.
+Philadelphia unfortunately was missing Kelly Oubre Jr., who was struck by a vehicle in the city on Saturday evening and is due to be reevaluated next week due to a fractured rib.
 Keep an eye on Nicolas Batum (rostered in one percent of ESPN leagues) until Oubre is back in the rotation.

 Who is Skylar Mays?
 You ask.
-Well, he's the Portland Trail Blazers' interim point guard who has tallied 33 points and 23 assists across the past two games, including a career-best 12 dimes in a close loss to the Los Angeles Lakers.
+Well, he's the Portland Trail Blazers' interim lead distributor who has tallied 33 points and 23 assists across the past two games, including Sunday's career-best 12 dimes in a close loss to the Los Angeles Lakers.
 Mays is a worthy addition as long as the Blazers' backcourt is thinned by injuries and is a free agent in well over 95% of ESPN men's basketball leagues.

-Speaking of the gold and purple, Cam Reddish (rostered in 1.2% of leagues) continues to start for Darvin Ham and produced 18 points, seven boards, and three steals in the win over Portland.
+Speaking of the gold and purple, Cam Reddish (rostered in 1.2% of leagues) continues to start for Darvin Ham and just produced 18 points, seven boards, and three swipes in that win over Portland.
 Rui Hachimura (12.1%) is also worth a look as long as LeBron James is sidelined.
-Another rising name to keep an eye on is New Orleans Pelicans guard Dyson Daniels (2.9%) who has been surging over his past two starts (13.5 PPG, 9.5 RPG), including a big line (17 PTS, 9 REB, 4 AST) in a loss to the Dallas Mavericks.
+Another rising name is found on the New Orleans Pelicans, with Dyson Daniels (2.9%) surging (13.5 PPG, 9.5 RPG) in two recent starts, including a big line in a loss to the Dallas Mavericks.

 Monday is a lighter four-game schedule, but one with some meaningful intrigue due to injury-driven lineup shifts.
-The Sacramento Kings are home dogs to the Cleveland Cavaliers and will likely be without De'Aaron Fox (ankle), which helps vault a key playmaking guard into our streaming section below.
+The Sacramento Kings are home dogs to the Cleveland Cavaliers this evening.
+We likely won't see De'Aaron Fox (ankle) in this one, which helps vault a key playmaking guard into our streaming section below.

-The Chicago Bulls make the short trek to visit the Milwaukee Bucks.
-Damian Lillard is listed as probable after missing the past two games with a muscle strain and the Bucks need a resounding win.
-Meanwhile Chicago has recently featured Coby White allowing him to see more creation opportunities.
+The Chicago Bulls make the short trek to visit the Milwaukee Bucks, where they have Damian Lillard listed as probable after missing the past two with a muscle strain.
+The Bucks need a resounding win, while Chicago has recently featured Coby White (more on him) with more creation duties.

 The Toronto Raptors are nearly double-digit home favorites over the reeling Washington Wizards.
-With Gary Trent Jr. potentially sidelined, perhaps Malachi Flynn (0.2%) finally rises in the Raptors' rotation.
-I will also be watching to see if Pascal Siakam can erupt from his funk.
+With Gary Trent Jr. potentially sidelined, maybe Malachi Flynn (0.2%) begins to rise in the rotation.
+I'm really watching to see if Pascal Siakam can erupt from his funk is a plus matchup.

-Finally, the marquee matchup of the night features the Boston Celtics hosting the New York Knicks.
-Can RJ Barrett (64.5%) keep up the hot scoring streak against an elite perimeter defense?
+Finally, the marquee matchup finds the Boston Celtics hosting the New York Knicks.
+Can RJ Barrett (64.5%) keep up his scoring pattern facing an elite perimeter defense?
 Will Immanuel Quickley survive a gauntlet of screens?
 How will the Knicks work on slowing Boston's duo of All-Star wings?
 This one should be interesting.

 Monday's Stream Team

-This segment nominates three key streaming options ahead of that day's action.
-A streamer, by our standards, is a player available in at least half of ESPN men's fantasy basketball leagues.

-Malik Monk, SG/SF, Sacramento Kings (rostered in 23.2% of ESPN leagues): It's been Monk, not Davion Mitchell, who has become the Kings' top backcourt playmaker with DeAaron Fox sidelined.
-While the Cavaliers are fierce defensively, Monk can counter with fearless shot-taking and making.
+Malik Monk, SG/SF, Kings (rostered in 23.2% of ESPN leagues): It's been Monk, not Davion Mitchell, who has vaulted into the team's top backcourt playmaker with Fox sidelined.
+While the Cavaliers are fierce defensively, Monk counters with fearless shot-taking and making.

-Immanuel Quickley, New York Knicks (42.2%): Quickley's matchup isn't ideal, but he has been relatively brilliant lately.
-He dropped a season-high 24 points on the Celtics in the opener a few weeks back.
-The usage should be there in a game that will demand the Knicks keep pace with Boston's strong offense.
+Immanuel Quickley, Knicks (42.2%): The matchup isn't ideal, as noted above, but "IQ" has been relatively brilliant lately and if precedent merits mention, he did drop a season-high 24 on the Celtics in the opener a few weeks back.
+The usage should be there in a game that demands the Knicks keep pace with a strong offense. src="https://a.espncdn.com/combiner/i?

-Coby White, PG/SG, Chicago Bulls (11.4%): White emerges on Monday as a key streaming option against a suddenly leaky Bucks defense, especially at the point of attack.
-White has scored at least 11 points and five assists in four straight games and has the newfound freedom to create for himself and others.
+Coby White, PG/SG , Bulls 11.4%): With at least 11 points and five assists in four straight and newfound freedom to create for himself and others, White emerges on Monday as a key streaming option against a Bucks team that is suddenly leaky on defense, especially at the point of attack.

 Projections and Injury Reports